pixlee/android-sdk/README.md

 #### Opened Widget
 On the first load of an album, an "Opened Widget" analytics event will be fired automatically

+#### Load More
+On calls to loadNextPageOfPhotos (except the first), a "Load More" analytics event will be fired automatically

 #### Opened Lightbox
 To fire an opened ligtbox event, simply call the `openedLightbox` method of the PXLPhoto that is being opened, and an "Opened Lightbox" event will be fired containing all of the necessary analytics information.